- Home

 - Common questions about dying

-Wherever you receive end-of-life care, the different health professionals in your palliative care team can offer a range of services to assist you.
-You may not need to see all of the people listed below, but understanding the different roles can help you work out what support is available and who to ask about particular issues.
-Your care may be coordinated by your GP, a community or hospital palliative care nurse, or the specialist palliative care team.
+Wherever you receive end-of-life care, the various health professionals in your health or palliative care team can offer a range of services to help you.
+You may not need to see all the people listed below, but understanding the different roles can help you work out what support is available and who to ask about particular issues.

 psychiatrist | specialises in the diagnosis and treatment of mental illness, can prescribe medicine and uses evidence- based strategies to manage emotional conditions |